confluentinc/examples/multiregion/docs/multiregion.rst

 You can choose how to replicate data, synchronously or asynchronously, on a per |ak| topic basis.
 It provides good durability guarantees and makes disaster recovery (DR) much easier.

-We will use a dedicated metrics cluster running Confluent Control Center to monitor the Multi-Region Cluster.
+We will use a dedicated metrics cluster running |c3| to monitor the Multi-Region Cluster.

 Benefits: